TVforME/PT430/README.md

-# PT430
+# PRACTEL PT-430 Color bar Generator EPROM Code generator.
-PRACTEL PT-430 Color bar Generator EPROM Code generator.
+The PRACTEL PT-430, were developed in the early 1990s for the Australian broadcast industry, and primarily used in Electronic News Gathering (ENG) to provide a constant video and audio between the station over a microwave link.

-The PRACTEL PT-430, developed in the early 1990s for the Australian broadcast industry, was primarily used in Electronic News Gathering (ENG) to transmit station IDs over microwave links.\
+This project serves as a functional program to effectively generate the HEX code in the 27C64 EPROM to personalise the test patterns and identification text on the PT-430, enabling continued use of the PT430 for amateur television (ATV) applications.

-This repository aims to recreate the 27C64 EPROM code that generates the PT-430’s color black, color bars and pulse-and-bar test patterns, including a center-aligned station ID.
-Through reverse engineering,\
+This repository's aim was to build a software tool to generate the necessary HEX code for a 27C64 (8K) since the DOS program was un-obtainable and probably long gone.
-I've determined that the EPROM utilizes two horizontal counters to sequentially output a 7-bit and a second 4-bit binary counter to sequence the correct GRBW data.\
+The generator produce 3 working patterns color black, color bars and pulse-and-bar test patterns.
+Color bars and pulse-and-bar produced a center-aligned station ID.

-What's inside the EPROM is a mystery 🕵️ which has lead to reverse Engineering the HEX code inside the 27C64 to find out how and can we implement both the pattern sequence as well as the text identification.
+# May 2025.

-This project serves as a functional program to effectively generate the HEX code in the 27C64 EPROM or (28C64 EEPROM) to personalise the test patterns and identification text on the PT-430, enabling\
+After dumping the EPROM HEX code, and navigating the schematic, the PT430 can effectively only generate primary/secondary colors including Black and White.\
-continued use of the PT430 for amateur television (ATV) applications.
+Cascaded 4 bit counters (74HC393) count 7-bits horizontally clocking out the same line for 128 pixels , then once at line 140, derived from vertical counter a 4-bit binary up counter (4520) takes over clocking out 16 lines of odd/even lines of either color bars of color black pattern overlayed with text id chars bitmap pixels for 7 lines (5x7 font) of which repeat for odd/even fields (14 lines) then is held at reset at line 156 repeating the last line 16 till the end of the next frame awaiting another vertical interval.

 ## 27C64 8K EPROM addressing as I see it.
 ### Address Map Overview